 Click here to access the official Prize award announcement article penned by the chairperson of the Skytte Prize Committee, Li Bennich-Björkman, and featured in the Swedish daily newspaper, Svenska Dagbladet.
 An English translation of the article can be found here.

 To read the official press release issued by Uppsala University, click here for an English version and here for the Swedish one.

-We welcome you to continue submitting online nominations through our nomination form all year round.
+We welcome you to continue submitting online nominations through our nomination form, which is open all year round.
 Nominations submitted until January 15, 2018 will be considered for the 2018 Johan Skytte Prize.
 Make sure to nominate your favourite if he/she has not received the Prize yet.

-Should you have any questions about the nomination process, contact our Information Officer at firstname.lastname@example.org and do not forget to “like” the Prize on Facebook!
+Should you have any questions, contact our Information Officer at firstname.lastname@example.org and do not forget to “like” the Prize on Facebook!

 The 2016 Johan Skytte Prize was awarded to Professor Jon Elster, Robert K. Merton Professor in Social Sciences at Columbia University and titular professor at College de France, Paris.
 The Norwegian-born Elster received the Prize for “incisive, penetrating, and unceasing drive to examine and reexamine that which explains human behavior.”